backstage/backstage/docs/features/software-catalog/extending-the-model.md

 main repo the package naming pattern of `<plugin>-common` is used for isomorphic packages, and you may choose to adopt this pattern as well.

-You can generate an isomorphic plugin by running:`yarn new --select plugin-common` or you can run `yarn new` and then select "plugin-common" from the list of options
+You can generate an isomorphic plugin package by running:`yarn new --select plugin-common` or you can run `yarn new` and then select "plugin-common" from the list of options

 There's at this point no existing templates for generating isomorphic plugins